Why Some Parents Don’t Understand How To Help

 This doesn’t mean ‘dumb down’ what we’re saying.
-In fact, that’s been part of the problem, resulting in lost capacity to understanding teaching and learning.
+In fact, that’s been part of the problem, resulting in a lost capacity to understand teaching and learning.
 Families and, in net, communities only recognize the bits and pieces of education they’ve seen before–letter grades, essays, book reports, and report cards.

 Think of it as a doctor’s ‘bedside manner,’ but for teachers, and you’re getting close.
 Here are three questions to begin this kind of thinking: